 Notify the organization’s stakeholders

 An employee is a representative and, in many ways, an agent of the organization.
 They represent the organization when communicating with suppliers, customers, shareholders, or even other employees.
-Therefore, if the employee leaves the organization, these stakeholders must be informed.
+So, if the employee leaves the organization, these stakeholders must be informed.

 They should know the exact date from which they are leaving and the circumstances under which they are leaving the organization.
 It helps the organization to protect itself in many ways.